MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/kubernetes-concepts.md

 ---
-title: Concepts - Kubernetes cluster architecture for Azure Kubernetes Services (AKS) on Azure Stack HCI
+title: Kubernetes cluster architecture for Azure Kubernetes Services (AKS) on Azure Stack HCI
 description: Learn the basic cluster and workload components of Kubernetes and how they relate to Azure Kubernetes Service on Azure Stack HCI features
 author: mattbriggs
 ms.author: mabrigg